sheldonresearch/ProG/README.md

   archiveprefix = {arxiv}
 }

+@inproceedings{li2024graph,
+  title={Graph Intelligence with Large Language Models and Prompt Learning}, author={Li, Jia and Sun, Xiangguo and Li, Yuhan and Li, Zhixun and Cheng, Hong and Yu, Jeffrey Xu}, booktitle={Proceedings of the 30th ACM SIGKDD Conference on Knowledge Discovery and Data Mining}, pages={6545--6554}, year={2024}
+}

 @inproceedings{zhao2024all,
       title={All in One and One for All: A Simple yet Effective Method towards Cross-domain Graph Pretraining},